slpixe/ai-md/README.md

 ## Whitespace Removal

-When the `--whitespace-removal` flag is enabled, ai-txt removes extra whitespace to reduce the token count for AI models.
+When the `--whitespace-removal` flag is enabled, ai-md removes extra whitespace to reduce the token count for AI models.
 Note that files in whitespace-dependent languages (e.g., Python, YAML) are excluded from this process.

 ## Binary and SVG File Handling